cardinaltroy/framebot/README.md

 Then u can add to lang_menu.js, panels.js your button
 # <a name="getadmin">GetAdmin</a>

-when u created database and run bot, just register and use one times command (in chat): getadmin
+When you created database and run bot, just register and use one times command (in chat): getadmin

 # <a name="multilingualism">Multilingualism</a>